sheca-bc/did-unitrust-specification/README.md

 ## About

-`UniTrust DID` fully adheres to the latest [DID Specification v1.0 from W3C](https://www.w3.org/TR/did-core/).
+`Unitrust DID` fully adheres to the latest [DID Specification v1.0 from W3C](https://www.w3.org/TR/did-core/).
 It functions as the identity data carrier within the governable digital identity system and provides the foundational architecture for the digital trust service platform.

 ## Abstract

-`UniTrust DID` has developed a distributed digital identity system based on blockchain technology, designed to offer decentralized, secure, autonomous, and privacy-protected on-chain identity services for individuals, enterprises, institutions, and digital assets.
+`Unitrust DID` has developed a distributed digital identity system based on blockchain technology, designed to offer decentralized, secure, autonomous, and privacy-protected on-chain identity services for individuals, enterprises, institutions, and digital assets.
 By providing trusted digital identities, it enables users to control their data while addressing challenges related to privacy, data protection, security, and governance, facilitating seamless data flow between entities.

 ## Status of This Document

-This document is currently at version `v1.0.0` for `UniTrust DID` and will be updated in accordance with the [W3C DID Core Specification](https://www.w3.org/TR/did-core/).
+This document is currently at version `v1.0.0` for `Unitrust DID` and will be updated in accordance with the [W3C DID Core Specification](https://www.w3.org/TR/did-core/).
 The latest version of the document is available at https://www.sheca.com/.

 ## Unitrust DID Method